K-Sato1995/gatsbyBlog/content/posts/JS-TS-Tips/index.md

 ## Only use let if necessary

 Using let could cause unnecessary complexity in your code.
-That said, the important thing is you understand the differences of `let`, `const` and `var` and use them appropriately.
+That said, the important thing is you understand the differences between `let`, `const` and `var` and use them appropriately.

-Here are the diffenreces between `let` and `const`.

 ### let